progress4apple/progress.rocks/_drafts/howto-1-3-5-rule-with-apple-reminders.md

 - Productivity

 ---
-In this post I'll show you how to leverage the simplicity of Apple Reminders to get even more done using the 1-3-5 rule.
-If you're not familiar with this rule yet don't worry, here's the gist:
+In this post I'll show you how to leverage the simplicity of Apple Reminders to get even more done using the 1-3-5 rule:

 > On any given day, assume that you can only accomplish one big thing, three medium things, and five small things, and narrow down your to-do list to those nine items. _-_ [_the muse_](https://www.themuse.com/advice/a-better-todo-list-the-135-rule)

-In addition the rule suggest to start your day with the chosen 1 big thing - working towards 3 medium and 5 small things.
+Start your day with the chosen 1 big thing - working towards 3 medium and 5 small things.
 This way you make sure you accomplish the most important task of the day first, thus avoid getting caught by the [urgency effect](https://www.nytimes.com/2018/07/09/smarter-living/eisenhower-box-productivity-tips.html).

 ### How to use priorities in Apple Reminders

-To implement the 1-3-5 rule, we need a way to flag our tasks as "big", "medium" or "small" in Apple Reminders.
-For this we use the reminder's priority:
+To implement the 1-3-5 rule, we need a way to flag our tasks as "big", "medium" or "small".
+In Apple Reminders we use the reminder's priority for this:

 **Low (!)** - a "small" thing
 **Medium (!!)** - a "medium" thing